hkhanna/django-stripe-billing/README.md

 Stripe's Subscription model can have a `status` of: `incomplete`, `incomplete_expired`, `active`, `past_due`, `canceled`, `trialing`, or `unpaid`.

 `incomplete` means a Customer's credit card was attached to them and a subscription was created but the card was declined.
 The Customer has 23 hours to fix it and if they don't, the subscription gets `incomplete_expired` which is functionally the same as `canceled`.
 I.e., no invoices will be created or paid in those states.
+We don't use this because we just ignore incomplete subscriptions and let them expire.
+A user creates a fresh one in the Checkout if they come back.

 `past_due` occurs when a recurring payment fails.
 The payment is retried according to settings in the Stripe dashboard.
 Once Stripe gives up, the status changes to `canceled`.